Azzyypaaras/Incubus-Core/README.md

 ## License

-As is generally the case with my mods, all code is available under the MIT license, whereas textures are ARR.
+As is generally the case with our mods, all code is available under the MIT license, whereas textures are ARR.